databendlabs/databend/docs/doc/12-load-data/00-transform/05-querying-stage.md

 ### $<col_position>

-You can use column positions when you SELECT FROM a staged file.
-At present, the feature to utilize column positions for SELECT operations from staged files is limited to Parquet, NDJSON, CSV and TSV formats.
+When selecting from a staged file, you can use column positions, and these positions start from 1.
+At present, the feature to utilize column positions for SELECT operations from staged files is limited to Parquet, NDJSON, CSV, and TSV formats.

 ```sql
 SELECT $2 FROM @my_stage (FILES=>('sample.csv')) ORDER BY $1;